ton-community/ton-docs/docs/participate/run-nodes/nodes-troubleshooting.md

 The message must disappear.

-## Error parsing dependencies of distro-info: Invalid version
+## MyTonCtrl's console launch breaks after message "Found new version of mytonctrl!
+Migrating!"

 There are two known cases when this error appears:

 ### Error After Updating MytonCtrl

-Please, delete the file `/usr/local/bin/mytonctrl/VERSION`.
+* If MyTonCtrl was installed by root user: delete file `/usr/local/bin/mytonctrl/VERSION`.
+* If MyTonCtrl was installed by non root user: delete file `~/.local/share/mytonctrl/VERSION`.

 ### Error During MytonCtrl Installation